pawn-pi/vega_excel_addin/README.md

-# vega.xyz excel addin prototype
+# vega.xyz excel addin prototype (code not committed as bounty was cancelled)
 Excel add-in prototype that loads data from vega.xyz REST API.

 ## Introduction